 For those with limited time to cook, there is a plethora of street food vendors and cafes that cater to take out style or fast turn around instead of dining in.
 No matter if you seek the street food or an exceptional fine dining experience in Sri Lanka, the quality and delicious food you will encounter will make an indelible impression on your visit to this magical island country.

 Covering a broad range of specialty foods from each region of the country, these are the most common and popular local foods from the country that you should try.
-Most Sri Lankan cuisine is infused with so many wonderful spices grown throughout the country.
-Sri Lankans also love hot and spicy dishes with a variety of peppers and spice that makes all their foods so flavorful and hot with a range of heat depending on the dishes but more so for popular curry dishes that locals love as hot as they can take it.
+Most Sri Lankan cuisine is infused with so many wonderful spices and fresh ingredients grown throughout the country.

 Popular Sri Lanka local and street foods

-Sri Lankan coconut curries galore
+Sri Lankan coconut curries

-Enjoy Sri Lankan Sambols, chutney and condiments
+Try these Sri Lankan Sambols, chutney and condiments

 Sri Lankan Seafood specialties